 Contributors Download PDF of this page

-Before you can backup or restore VMs, you must add storage clusters or storage VMs by using the VMware vSphere web client.
+Before you can backup or restore VMs, you must add storage clusters or storage VMs.
 Adding storage enables the SnapCenter Plug-in for VMware vSphere to recognize and manage backup and restore operations in vCenter.

 The ESXi server, the SnapCenter VMware plug-in, and each vCenter must be synchronized to the same time.
 If you try to add storage but the time settings for your vCenters are not synchronized, the operation might fail with a Java certificate error.